Body Dreams

 Why can't I scream in dreams?

 Screaming represents expression and alarm.
 When no sound comes out, the dream stages your voice being suppressed — something you need to say, a help you need to call for, an alarm you need to raise.
-The question is what needs to be heard and whose presence or pressure has silenced you.

 Why do hits not land in dreams?